len0xx/sequoia/README.md

 Using Sequoia might seem familiar to those who had some experience with Oak, Koa, Express or any other middleware library.

+> ⚠️ **Warning**: The project is still in Beta stage.
+So the API and the provided functionality might change after achieving v1.0.0

 To get started you can use this example:
 ```javascript
 // example.ts